Promotion of ineffective therapies

 The Board resolved that:

 As professionals, veterinarians are free to choose the therapies they use, and this resolution is not intended to affect clinical decision-making.
+Veterinarians must always act in the best interests of their patients.

 For the purposes of this resolution, the term ‘promote’ means to advance or encourage the use, and publicise the efficacy, of a particular veterinary therapy.